Monday, August 16, 2010

 Things that make you go - WHOOOOOO!!!

-The last scene that I can recall with clarity from my first ever Star Wars experience was the scene of the Millennium Falcon knifing through space from right of screen to left, just after they escape from the Death Star.
-It was a brief scene, a beautiful, peaceful moment of visual pleasure just watching that beautiful "piece of junk" in full flight before the four TIE fighters rocket in after them and we bare witness to Luke and Han have a semi "pissing competition" as they blast their pursuers away with the Falcon's dorsal and ventral quad canons.
+The last scene that I can recall with clarity was the Millennium Falcon knifing through space, just after they escape from the Death Star.
+It was brief moment of visual pleasure just watching that beautiful "piece of junk" in full flight before the four TIE fighters rocket in after them while Luke and Han blast their pursuers away with the Falcon's quad canons.

 For me, there was only one 'Falcon'.

-Dad tells me often that I wouldn't shut up through large chunks of the movie and I was babbling away excitedly, something I was renowned for back then.
-But I guess I can put it down to the excitement of my first movie experience.
-And I mean what an experience it was.
-I went on to live and breathe Star Wars throughout most of my youth and adolescence - taking a break from it during those dark years between '86 and '95 - and now as a supposedly responsible adult, I can happily declare that I'm still the biggest kid on the block - with the coolest Star Wars collection going round.
+Dad tells me often that I wouldn't shut up through large chunks of the movie.
+I was babbling away excitedly.
+I guess it was the excitement of my first movie experience.
+I went on to live and breathe Star Wars throughout most of my youth and adolescence - taking a break from it during those dark years between '86 and '95 - and now as a supposedly responsible adult, I can happily declare that I'm still the biggest kid on the block - with the coolest Star Wars collection going around.

 Come on Bro - It's The Wars!

-The inevitability of Yallourn's destruction was without question.
+Yallourn's destruction was inevitable.
 By the early 1970's the SEC had begun the process of dismantling the town, moving houses out on trucks in pieces so that they could be rebuilt elsewhere.
 The lure of the rich brown coal seam underneath the town ship was just too overpowering.
 The irony of that is that today the State Electricity Commission itself is now extinct - having passed into private/foreign hands in the mid 90's by a government hell bent on privatizing anything it could get it's hands on.

 The screen that opened the door onto that galaxy far, far away is bulldozed.